Skip to main content Skip to footer

 Ready-made templates deliver immediate value through standardization and time savings.
 Here’s what makes them essential for smart decision-making:

-• Consistent methodology: every project gets evaluated using the same criteria.
+• Consistent methodology: Every project gets evaluated using the same criteria.

-• Reduced errors: built-in formulas prevent calculation mistakes.
+• Reduced errors: Built-in formulas prevent calculation mistakes.

-• Faster analysis: skip the setup and focus on gathering accurate data.
+• Faster analysis: Skip the setup and focus on gathering accurate data.

-• Professional output: present findings that executives trust.
+• Professional output: Present findings that executives trust.

-5 free CBA templates for every business need
+5 free CBA templates for every business

 1. Simple cost-benefit analysis template